kodadot/developers/docs/README.md

   - [Why you should contribute to KodaDot?](developer.md)
   - We offer paid bounties for successfully solving issues in our Github repository at [kodadot/nft-gallery](https://github.com/kodadot/nft-gallery/issues/).
   - Is it your **first time** contributing?
 Get started [here](first_time.md)!
-  - Before making a pull request, please make sure you refer to [Contributing.md](https://github.com/kodadot/nft-gallery/blob/main/CONTRIBUTING.md) to ensure that adhere to our contributing guidelines.
+  - Before making a pull request, please make sure you refer to [Contributing.md](https://github.com/kodadot/nft-gallery/blob/main/CONTRIBUTING.md) to ensure that you adhere to our contributing guidelines.

 ## Are you an Artist?
 We are passionate about supporting artists, whether it's by providing them a grant to continue their NFT collection, putting them in our Discord's spotlight, or by featuring them on KodaDot.xyz.
 Does this sound like this would benefit you?
 Learn how to become a [curated artist](get_featured.md) for KodaDot.